How much dust should you kick up to get your client’s brand noticed on social media? Some marketers would argue a lot.

 - How to set up / optimize personal social profiles

-- Adjusting privacy settings
+- Protocol for adjusting privacy settings

 - Social media brand guidelines